What Is a Buy to Let mortgage?

 3. The resulting figure is the minimum monthly rent required to pass the stress test.

-Before investing, confirm the achievable market rent for the property comfortably exceeds this threshold.
+Before investing, confirm the achievable market rent comfortably exceeds this threshold.

 Calculate rental yield and whether your property passes the stress test.